DOCTOR OF PHYSICAL THERAPY

 Texas State University - Doctorate of Physical Therapy

-5+ years of specializing in Pediatric Orthopedics and Sports at CTPO
+Specializing in Pediatric Orthopedics and Sports at CTPO since 2014

 Can’t say there has been one funny moment that stands out amongst all of them.
 Whenever a patient accidentally toots in clinic, you can’t help but giggle.
 Usually, the parents are laughing along with us.